docarray/docarray/docs/advanced/document-store/opensearch.md

 Here is [the official Documentation](https://opensearch.org/docs/2.0/security-plugin/configuration/generate-certificates/) for you to get certificate, password etc.

-To access a DocumentArray formerly persisted, one can specify `index_name` and the hosts.
+To access a DocumentArray formerly persisted, you can specify `index_name` and the hosts.

 The following example will build a DocumentArray with previously stored data from `old_stuff` on `http://localhost:9200`: